tanguyMichardiere/hooks/README.md

 ## Modals

-Push and pop modals to and from the screen (like a stack)
+Push and pop modals to and from the screen (like a stack).

-Make sure to wrap any component that wishes to push modals (typically your entire app) in a `ModalProvider`:
+Make sure to wrap any component that will push modals (typically your entire app) in a `ModalProvider`:

 ```tsx
 export default function App() {